Ian’s Latest Books

 We are most grateful to the author and publisher for this review copy.

-The manuscript for Volume 2 of Bravo Zulu, containing the stories behind honours and awards to Australian naval people from 1975 to December 2014, was submitted to the publisher on 9 October, bringing to a conclusion more than eight years of hard work.
+The manuscript for Volume 2 of Bravo Zulu, containing the stories behind honours and awards to Australian naval people from 1975 to December 2014, was submitted to the publisher in December 2017, bringing to a conclusion more than eight years of hard work.
 While retaining the broad layout of Volume 1, it is quite a different book because, in many cases, the BZ team had access to recipients or their families on which to build the stories rather than being obliged to rely on official records.
-It is also bigger than Volume 1, creating a publication challenge, which has taken most of 2017 to resolve.
-Maps and images have now been selected and are being sourced, so the process of turning the manuscript into a book will commence later in October 2017.
-To fund its publication, a ‘special offer’ for advanced orders will be launched as soon as costs and prices are firmed up.
+It is also bigger than Volume 1, creating a publication challenge which took most of 2017 to resolve.
+The process of turning the manuscript into a book is expected to produce its first ‘typeset’ version in March 2018 and, there is growing confidence that release of Volume 2 can occur in May-June 2018.

 A Note on Buying My Books